Washington race riot of 1919

-The Washington race riot of 1919 was civil unrest in Washington, D.C. from July 19, 1919, to July 24, 1919.
-Starting July 19, white men, many in the armed forces, responded to the rumored arrest of a black man for the rape of a white woman with four days of mob violence against black individuals and businesses.
-They rioted, randomly beat black people on the street, and pulled others off streetcars for attacks.
+The Washington race riot of 1919 was civil unrest in Washington, D.C. from July 19–24, 1919.
+It started when white men, many in the armed forces, responded to the rumored arrest of a black man for the rape of a white woman and resulted in four days of mob violence against black individuals and businesses.
+The whites rioted, randomly beat black people on the street, and pulled others off streetcars to attack them.
 When police refused to intervene, the black population fought back.
 The city closed saloons and theaters to discourage assemblies.
-Meanwhile, the four white-owned local papers, including the Washington Post, fanned the violence with incendiary headlines and calling in at least one instance for mobilization of a "clean-up" operation.
+Meanwhile, the four white-owned local papers, including the Washington Post, fanned the violence with incendiary headlines and calling, in at least one instance, for mobilization of a "clean-up" operation.

 After four days of police inaction, President Woodrow Wilson ordered 2,000 federal troops to regain control in the nation's capital.
-But a violent summer rainstorm had more of a dampening effect.
-When the violence ended, 15 people had died: at least 10 white people, including two police officers; and around 5 black people.
+But a severe summer rainstorm had more of a dampening effect.
+When the violence ended, 15 people had died: at least 10 white people, including two police officers; and around five black people.
 Fifty people were seriously wounded and another 100 less severely wounded.
 It was one of the few times in 20th-century riots of whites against blacks that white fatalities outnumbered those of black people.
-The unrest was also one of the Red Summer riots in America.
+The unrest was one of the Red Summer riots in America.

 Background

 Washington D.C. had evolved as one of the places in the United States where a significant number of successful African-Americans were living, with a particular concentration in the Le Droit Park area, near Howard University.
-This area had originally been segregated as a white-only zone, but students from Howard University had torn down the gates as part of a wider initiative to desegregate the suburb in 1888.
-The city as a whole was 75% composed of white Americans.
-To this racial mix newspaper publisher Ned McLean sought to undermine city authorities by publishing real or imagined crimes and "no crime was as salacious as a black attack on a white woman."
+This area had originally been segregated as a white-only zone, but in 1888 students from Howard University had torn down the gates as part of a wider initiative to desegregate the suburb.
+The city as a whole was composed of 75% white Americans.
+In this racial context, newspaper publisher Ned McLean sought to undermine city authorities by publishing real or imagined crimes and "no crime was as salacious as a black attack on a white woman."
 The white population were outraged by reports of black crime and during the summer of 1919 large mobs roamed streets attacking black residents.

 Charles Ralls and Elsie Stephnick

-The riot initially began with a man named Charles Ralls; he was “a black man from the city’s primarily African-American Southwest quadrant”.
-Elsie Stephnick was married to a “civilian employee of the navy”.
+The riot initially began with Charles Ralls, who was "a black man from the city’s primarily African-American Southwest quadrant".
+Elsie Stephnick was married to a "civilian employee of the navy".
 Allegedly, Ralls had assaulted Stephanick, and Ralls ended up being brought in for questioning by the police.
 He was released shortly afterward for lack of evidence.
 The preceding weeks had seen a sensationalist newspaper campaign concerning the alleged sexual crimes of a "negro fiend", which contributed to the violence of the succeeding events.